paladini/good_reads_to_read_downloader/readme.md

-# Good Reads "To Read" Downloader
+# GoodReads "To Read" Downloader
 Download all books from "to-read" shelf from [GoodReads](http://www.goodreads.com) to your computer using [Libgen.io](http://libgen.io).

 ## How to use